rixiobarrios/pocket-rn-mobile-desktop-navbar/README.md

 ## Project Construction

 I installed the react app first, then started to build the components to later develop each component based on their needed use.
 For the responsive design I used this easy code based on ``useState`` Hook:

 ``
 const Header = () => {
     const [click, setClick] = useState(false);
     const handleClick = () => setClick(!click);
     const closeMobileMenu = () => setClick(false);
 ``

 I used flexbox and webkit to set layout and extra boldness for the mobile menu.

+##  Improvements and Considerations

+- EsLint issues was resolved quickly by adding real links from PocketRN.com due to time constrains.
+I could make React Routes going to fake pages on the local app.

+- Could use buttons instead of links to resolve a few layout issues gracefully.

+- Could add more view ports/media queries to add additional screen sizes.

+``
+@media (min-width: 576px) {...}
+@media (min-width: 768px) {...}
+@media (min-width: 922px) {...}
+@media (min-width: 1200px) {...}
+``

+- It should help breaking the app into smaller components.
+-
 ## Images from Figma

 <img width="825" alt="Screen Shot 2021-06-03 at 9 46 33 AM" src="https://user-images.githubusercontent.com/55994508/121377837-4b966180-c908-11eb-99a4-99a8fe75a2c4.png">
 <img width="215" alt="Screen Shot 2021-06-03 at 9 46 04 AM" src="https://user-images.githubusercontent.com/55994508/121377888-55b86000-c908-11eb-834d-40f7860fe589.png">
 <img width="215" alt="Screen Shot 2021-06-03 at 9 46 20 AM" src="https://user-images.githubusercontent.com/55994508/121377938-5f41c800-c908-11eb-82ef-f78899dfa17d.png">

+## My Images

 **_Sources:_**